KylevanHeerden/sunny/README.md

 # Sunny the Weather App

-This is a simple weather app as an introduction to transitions.
+This is a simple weather app as an introduction to vue transitions.
 The app was intented to be showcased in the smallest screen size.

 ## Heroku app link: